pyscript/pyscript/docs/guides/passing-objects.md

 # How to Pass Objects from PyScript to Javascript (and Vice Versa)

-[Pyodide](https://pyodide.org), the runtime that underlies PyScript, does a lot of work under the hood to translate objects between Python and JavaScript.
+[Pyodide](https://pyodide.org), the interpreter that underlies PyScript, does a lot of work under the hood to translate objects between Python and JavaScript.
 This allows code in one language to access objects defined in the other.

 This guide discusses how to pass objects between JavaScript and Python within PyScript.
 For more details on how Pyodide handles translating and proxying objects between the two languages, see the [Pyodide Type Translations Page](https://pyodide.org/en/stable/usage/type-conversions.html).